jbtronics/ESP32Console/README.md

 ```

 ## Credits
-This library utilizes the console component of ESP-IDF written by Espressif at core.
-Argument parsing is done by [cxxopts](https://github.com/jarro2783/cxxopts).
+* This library utilizes the console component of ESP-IDF written by Espressif at core.
+* Argument parsing is done by [cxxopts](https://github.com/jarro2783/cxxopts).
+* As editor a modified version of [kilo](https://github.com/antirez/kilo) is used.

 ## LICENSE
 ESP32Console is licensed under MIT LICENSE.
 See [LICENSE file](LICENSE) for more info.

+kilo shipped with ESP32Console is licensed under BSD-2 clause license.
+See the respective file for more info.